Hello there Wottareaders, Metro exodus is already here! What? You don’t know what I’m talking about? Let me show you:

 - Metro 2035.
 502 pages.

-You can find Metro books reading order .
+You can find them in this post with the Metro books reading order .

 This series is set in an apocalyptic world, after a global nuclear war, the Earth Surface turns to be uninhabitable due to the amount of nuclear radiation.
 This novel takes place in Moscow, the story beginning in the year 2033.
 Here the survivors live underground, the metro stations become new cities where humans defend against the hostile mutated creatures due to the nuclear holocaust.